Pakistani retaliatory strikes in Iran kill at least 9, raising tensions along border

 The ministry said in a statement it had "credible intelligence of impending large scale terrorist activities” and pledged “unflinching resolve to protect and defend its national security against all threats.”

-Pakistan's military described using drones, rockets, and "standoff weapons” in the attack.
-Standoff weapons are missiles fired from aircraft at a distance — likely meaning Pakistan's fighter jets didn't enter Iranian airspace.
+Pakistan's military described using drones, rockets, and "standoff weapons,” which are missiles fired from aircraft at a distance — likely meaning Pakistan's fighter jets didn't enter Iranian airspace.

 Pakistan's caretaker Prime Minister Anwaarul-Haq-Kakar cut short his trip to the World Economic Forum in Davos, Switzerland, to return home.
-Kakar, who has not commented since the attack, is expected to meet Friday with the heads of Pakistan's armed forces, its intelligence chief and other senior government officials.
+Kakar is expected to meet Friday with the heads of Pakistan's armed forces, its intelligence chief and other senior government officials.

 A deputy governor of Iran’s Sistan and Baluchestan province, Ali Reza Marhamati, gave the casualty figures from Thursday’s strike, saying the dead included three women, four children and two men near the town of Saravan along the border.
 He said the dead were not Iranian citizens.

-The Baluch Liberation Army, an ethnic separatist group that has operated in the region since 2000, said in a statement the strikes targeted and killed its people.
-“Pakistan has martyred innocent Baluch people,” it said.
+The Baluch Liberation Army, an ethnic separatist group that has operated in the region since 2000, said in a statement the strikes “martyred innocent Baluch people.”

 HalVash, an advocacy group for the Baluch people, shared images online that appeared to show the remains of the munitions used in the attack.
 It said a number of homes had been struck in Saravan.
 It shared videos showing a mud-walled building destroyed and smoke rising from the strike.